Relocate to Greece

 - b) The country of the original tax residence, on which they are being taxed at the moment, has an agreement of administrative cooperation in the field of taxation in place with Greece.

-The application of the above-mentioned alternative method of taxation starts from the tax year following the year of the request submission and ends after the end of fifteen (15) tax years, at most.
+The application of the above-mentioned alternative method of taxation can be valid for up to fifteen (15) tax years, at most.

 50% tax-break for relocating professionals

 This particular piece of legislation aims on attracting foreign tax residents, who wish to transfer their tax residency and be employed in Greece under a “new employment position” or as freelancers and get the benefit of becoming exempt from paying income tax and solidarity tax on 50% of their Greek source employment income or freelancer income, provided that cumulatively:

 - a) They were not Greek tax residents for the previous five (5) out of six (6) years prior to the transfer of their tax residence to Greece,